 To obtain a permit, the applicant must develop a Habitat Conservation Plan (HCP), designed to offset any harmful effects the proposed activity might have on the species.
 The HCP process allows development to proceed while promoting listed species conservation.
 The "No Surprises Policy" provides assurances to landowners participating in HCP efforts.

 For assistance or to inquire about permits, contact your U.S. Fish and Wildlife Service Office(s):

 Endangered Species List(s)

 Additional state regulations may apply.
-For information on state rules relating to endangered species contact the Outdoor Nebraska web page.
+For information on state rules relating to endangered species contact the Nebraska Game and Parks.
 Also, look below under "Additional Information" for links to applicable regulations.